skywalker975/g5-2026-website/_pages/Storytelling.markdown

 -grafico( assets/toADD/sito/SDN_3+.html)
-  .aggiungere linea rossa 15/4/23 in poi (inizio shock) .descrizione guerra in sudan: The Sudanese civil war, initiated in April 2023, is a violent power struggle between the Sudanese Armed Forces (SAF) and the Rapid Support Forces (RSF) following a 2021 coup.
-The conflict has triggered a catastrophic humanitarian crisis resulting in the displacement of over 14 million people.
-It has produced extreme food insecurity metrics, with 25 million individuals affected by severe shortages and famine, severely compounding the difficulty of clustering and analyzing accurate humanitarian reports on the ground.
-Current fatality estimates reach up to 400,000
+  .aggiungere linea rossa 15/4/23 in poi (inizio shock) .descrizione guerra in sudan:
+  testo: From mid-2019 to early 2023, the share of Sudan's population facing severe food insecurity (IPC Phase 3+) remained relatively low and stable, staying between 13% and 25%.
+  That changed in April 2023, when civil war broke out between the Sudanese Armed Forces (SAF) and the Rapid Support Forces (RSF) after the 2021 coup.
+  Food insecurity then rose sharply.
+Within a year, it more than doubled — climbing from around 35% to a peak of over 53% by mid-2024.
+  Levels have stayed high ever since, remaining between 40% and 50% through 2025.
+The impact goes far beyond this chart: the war has forced more than 14 million people from their homes, left around 25 million facing severe hunger, and caused an estimated 400,000 deaths — making it one of the worst humanitarian crises in the world today.

- testo: Prior to the conflict's onset, the percentage of the aggregated population experiencing IPC Phase 3+ acute food insecurity oscillated within a relatively stable, though concerning, baseline between roughly 13% and 25% from July 2019 through early 2023.
+ testo: Before the conflict's began, the percentage of the aggregated population experiencing IPC Phase 3+ acute food insecurity stayed within a relatively stable range, though still concerning — moving between roughly 13% and 25% from July 2019 through early 2023.
-Following the start of the conflict in early 2023, the data exhibits a violent upward inflection point.
-By July 2023, the insecurity metric breaches 40%, demonstrating an immediate and severe degradation of logistical and agricultural stability.
-This sharp escalation continues unabated, propelling the food insecurity level to a devastating peak of nearly 55% by mid-2024.
-While there is a slight regression following this peak, the baseline has been fundamentally destabilized; the metric remains structurally elevated well above 40% through January 2026, indicating a prolonged, systemic humanitarian crisis with no return to pre-war levels.
+ Once the the conflict began in early 2023, the data takes a dramatic turn upward.
+By July 2023, the insecurity metric passes the 40% mark, demonstrating an immediate and severe degradation of logistical and agricultural stability.
+The numbers kept rising, reaching a devastating peak of nearly 55% by mid-2024.
+Although levels have eased slightly since that peak they haven't gone back down.
+ The metric remains structurally elevated well above 40% through January 2026, showing that this isn't a temporary spike, but a lasting crisis with no sign of returning to pre-war conditions.

 -grafico Afghanistan (assets/toADD/sito/AFG_IPC3+.html)
  .trend stabile basso